 2. How much are contributions?

-The Maryland paid family leave contribution rate caps out at 1.2% of an employee’s covered wages.
-Employers with 15 or more employees must equally split this 1.2% rate with employees.
+The Maryland paid family leave contribution rate is 0.9% of an employee’s covered wages and is split equally between employers with 15 or more employees and employees.

 3. Which employees can receive PFL?

 Maryland considers “covered employees” as those who work at least 680 hours over the 12 months immediately before their leave begins.